Visualization Of Inflammation And Demyelination In 2D2 Transgenic Mice With Rodent Mri

 Digital Object Identifier (DOI)

 Bell, Jordan C.; Liu, Qingwei; Gan, Yan; Liu, Qiang; Liu, Yaou; Shi, Fu Dong; and Turner, Gregory H., "Visualization Of Inflammation And Demyelination In 2D2 Transgenic Mice With Rodent Mri" (2013).
-Neurobiology.
+Translational Neuroscience.
 177.